The Rome Experience: 5 Grecian Wonders

 in the history and culture of the western world by visiting more than a dozen cities

-and historic archaeological sites, Romers are forever changed.
+and historic archaeological sites, UD Romers are indeed forever changed.

 For freshmen or prospective Crusaders who haven’t yet experienced this pilgrimage

-to the “Cradle of Western Civilization,” here are five captivating sights in Greece,
+to the “Cradle of Western Civilization,” here are five captivating Greecian sights

-in no particular order, to prepare you and entice you to travel to Greece with UD’s
+(in no particular order) to prepare you and entice you for UD's acclaimed sophomore Rome Program.

 Archaeological Site of Epidauros